mollysrour/beerapp/README.md

     ```

-2. Set your RDS MYSQL environment variables by running the following commands, all must be in quotes
+2. If you are using RDS, set your RDS MYSQL environment variables by running the following commands, all must be in quotes.
     ```bash
     export MYSQL_USER=""
     export MYSQL_PASSWORD=""